percona/k8spsmdb-docs/docs/backups.md

 Logical backups use less storage, but are much slower than physical backup/restore.

-Also, logical backups are stable, while physical backups are available since the Operator version 1.14.0 and still have the **technical preview status**.

 !!! warning

     Logical backups made with the Operator versions before 1.9.0 are